wonkodv/wonkodv.github.io/content/shell_scripts.md

     commands.
 -   Usage instructions, at least a good comment at the top, better yet that comment being printed when you call the script with `-h`.
+-   If your script uses relative paths internally and does not take arguments, write `cd "$(dirname "$0")"` for unix shells or `cd /D %~dp0` in windows batch files.
--   Write `cd $(dirname $0)` in `sh` or `cd /D %~dp0` in `.bat` to change to the directory that the script lives in, so that your relative paths do not break when the script is invoked fom somewhere unexpected.
+    This makes the shell `cd` into the directory that the script lives in.
+    Now relative paths work, even when the script is invoked from somewhere unexpected.
--   Do not source other scripts, execute them in a separate shell unless they are explicitly written to be sourced.
--   Comments when using the more obscure syntax (do you know what `${s%%*/}` is?
-Are you aware that the value of `${SECONDS}` changes once per second?)
+-   Comments for the more obscure features and syntax (do you know what `${s%%*/}` is?
+Are you aware that the value of `${SECONDS}` changes every second?)